maxime-esa/asn1scc/README.md

 =======================================

 ASN1SCC is setup to use CircleCI for continuous integration.
-Upon every commit or merge request, the packaged circle.yml instructs CircleCI to...
+Upon every commit or merge request, [we instruct CircleCI](.circleci/config.yml) to...

+- create on the fly [a Docker image](Dockerfile) based on Debian Stretch
-    (a) build ASN1SCC with the new code
+- [build ASN1SCC](circleci-build.sh) with the new code inside that image
-    (b) then run all the tests and check the coverage results.
+- then run all the tests and check the coverage results.

-But where is that build being made?
-Inside what environment?

-CircleCI offers only 3 build environments: OSX, Ubuntu 12 and Ubuntu 14.
-Till recently (March/2017) Ubuntu 14 met all the dependencies that were needed to build and run the tests.
-But the work being done to enhance the Ada backend with the new SPARK annotations, requires the latest GNAT;
-which is simply not installable in Ubuntu 14.

-Thankfully, CircleCI also supports Docker images.

-We have therefore setup the build, so that it creates (on the fly) a Debian Docker image based on the latest version of Debian stable (the soon to be announced Debian Stretch).
-Both the ASN1SCC build and the test run are then executed inside the Docker image.

 Needless to say, the Docker image can be used for development as well;
-simply execute...
+to build it you just need to execute...

     docker build -t asn1scc .    # Don't forget the dot!

-...and your Docker install will build an "asn1scc" Docker image, pre-setup with all the build-time dependencies to compile ASN1SCC and run its test suite.
-To do so, you'll need to run this:
+...and your Docker will build an "asn1scc" Docker image, pre-setup with all the build-time dependencies to compile ASN1SCC and run its test suite.
+You can then enter it and proceed with your development:

     $ docker run -it -v $(pwd):/root/asn1scc asn1scc